Inside the final month of Buttigieg’s historic campaign

 The former mayor of Indiana’s fourth largest city, an openly gay 38-year-old whose name most voters still can’t pronounce, formally suspended his White House bid Sunday night.
 He did so acknowledging that he no longer had a viable path to the Democratic Party’s presidential nomination, even after finishing in the top four in each of the first four contests of the 2020 primary season.

 “By every historical measure, we were never supposed to get anywhere at all,” Buttigieg reminded his hometown crowd, which was disappointed and hopeful at the same time.
-They interrupted his speech with chants of “2024.”
+The crowd interrupted his speech with chants of “2024.”

+Buttigieg was set to endorse his Democratic rival Joe Biden and appear with him at a rally in Dallas on Monday night, according to two people familiar with the decision who were were not authorized to speak publicly and spoke to The Associated Press on condition of anonymity.
+Minnesota Sen. Amy Klobuchar, who dropped out earlier Monday, also planned to attend the rally and endorse Biden, her campaign said.

-Buttigieg began the month effectively in a first-place tie with progressive powerhouse Bernie Sanders in Iowa’s presidential caucuses.
+Buttigieg began February effectively in a first-place tie with progressive powerhouse Bernie Sanders in Iowa’s presidential caucuses.
 The mayor made history as the first openly gay candidate to earn a presidential delegate, never mind becoming the first to finish on top in any presidential primary contest.

 He won over Iowa as a fresh-faced Democrat with a pragmatic Midwestern message backed by an aggressive strategy to reach voters in overlooked rural communities.
 And if not for the state’s chaotic struggle to report its results, the Feb.
-3 contest could have vaulted him to even further heights.
+3 contest could have vaulted him to further heights.

 Buttigieg and his competitors pivoted quickly to New Hampshire, where he was a decided underdog in a field that featured two neighboring senators and a former vice president.
-Yet the mayor from nearly 1,000 miles away showed surprising strength again.
+Yet the mayor from nearly 1000 miles (1,600 kilometers) away showed surprising strength again.

 He nearly tripled Massachusetts Sen. Elizabeth Warren’s vote total and finished just one percentage point behind Sanders, the winner.

-Note: This story has been corrected to show the surname of the campaign manager is Schmuhl, not Schmul.